google/WebFundamentals/src/content/en/updates/2020/10/http-cache-partitioning.md

 network can avoid a round trip to the server.
 A cached computational result can omit the time to do the same calculation.

-In Chrome, the cache mechanism is used in various ways and HTTP Cache is one of such examples.
+In Chrome, the cache mechanism is used in various ways and HTTP Cache is one example.

 ## How Chrome's HTTP Cache currently works